 One chair is supported by an 8" Rod.
 The others are suspended from compound 8" Rods.
-All the suspension Rods are pivotally attached to the 51⁄2" Strips supporting the rim of the canopy, five Double Brackets, a 1"×1" and two 1"×1⁄2" Angle Brackets being used for this purpose.
-The upper ends of three of the Rods are fitted with Fork Pieces, two of these being obtained from Swivel Bearings.
-The Fork Pieces are pivoted on 11⁄2" Rods passed through the Double Brackets and held by Spring Clips.
+All the suspension Rods are pivotally attached to the 51⁄2" Strips supporting the rim of the canopy, five Double Brackets, a 1" x 1" and two 1" x 1⁄2" Angle Brackets being used for this purpose.
+The forck Pieces are pivoted on 11⁄2" Rods passed through the Double Brackets and held by Spring Clips.
 Two of the Rods are fitted with a Large Fork Piece 13 and an End Bearing 14 (Fig. 8.22b), which are similarly pivoted.
-The remaining three rods carry Collars 15, which are attached by Bolts to the 1"×1⁄2" and 1"×1" Angle Brackets.
+The remaining three rods carry Collars 15, which are attached by Bolts to the 1" x 1⁄2" and 1" x 1" Angle Brackets.

 The seats of the chairs are formed by Trunnions and Flat Trunnions.
-The Trunnions are extended by a 11⁄2" Strip attached by a Fishplate.
+The Trunnions are extended by a 11⁄2" Strip attached to a Fishplate.
+The backs con-

 The seats of the chairs are formed by Trunnions and Flat Trunnions.
-The Trunnions are extended by a 11⁄2" Strip attached by a Fishplate.
+The Trunnions are extended by a 11⁄2" Strip attached to a Fishplate.
 The backs consist of 21⁄2" × 11⁄2" Flexible Plates curved slightly and attached to the seats, six Angle Brackets and two Reversed Angle Brackets being used for this purpose.
 Six of the chairs are attached to the supporting rods by Collars.
 The Collars are fixed on the ends of the rods, and a Bolt fitted with a nut is passed through the back of each chair and into the threaded hole of a Collar.
 The nut is then tightened to lock the chair in position.
 One of the remaining chairs is attached in a similar way, except that a spider from one of the Swivel Bearings is used in place of a Collar.
 The remaining chair is attached to its supporting rod by a Rod and Strip Connector.

 The organ pipes are represented by Rods of various sizes clamped between two 21⁄2" Strips.
-These Strips are held by nuts on Screwed Rods, which are then passed through the central column and held in place by nuts.
+These strips are held by nuts on Screwed Rods, which are then passed through the central column and held in place by nuts.

-Note:- The Electric Motor used in this model is not included in the Outfit.
+Note: The Electric Motor used in this model is not included in the Outfit.